AyeshaOmer/WSU_DevOps_2025/README.md

 - **AWS CDK – Python Modules Overview**
   https://docs.aws.amazon.com/cdk/api/v2/python/modules.html
   *Used as a general reference for understanding available AWS CDK Python modules and constructs.*

+  ## Future Enhancements

+- Learn and Integrate AWS CodePipeline for full CI/CD automation

+## Acknowledgements

+Big thanks to **Ash Mam** for all the guidance, support, and helpful feedback throughout this project.

+Also, a special shoutout to **Eugene** for all the help throughout the project.